Gizmodiat/AMANDE/README.md

 Run AMANDE with the following syntax:
 `./AMANDE.exe <input_exposures.txt> <input_outcome.txt> [-rs | -chr] [-eqtlgen | -gtex | interval] [-window] [-pvalue] [-output]`
-`-rs | -chr`: select the snp ID format of the outcome.
+`-rs | -chr`: select the snp ID format of outcome.
 `-eqtlgen | -gtex | interval`: select the exposure of interest.
--`window`: set the window from which perform Mendelian randomizations and colocalizations analysis in kilobases (for example `-500` will set a window of 500 kilobases arround the genomic position of each exposure of the 'input_exposures.txt file).
+-`window`: set the window from which performs Mendelian randomizations and colocalizations in kilobases (for example `-500` will set a window of 500 kilobases arround the genomic positions entered for exposures in the 'input_exposures.txt file).
-`-pvalue`: the pvalue threshold for instrumental variables pruning.
+`-pvalue`: the association P-value threshold for used for  for association association threshold for IVs pruning.
 `-output`: the output prefix name.
 This name will be the name of the main output folder and the prefix of sub-folders and files.

 _Optional: run AMANDE with the example data:_